Privacy Policy

 When Walter or related assistant features help you search, summarize, or draft actions, they may retrieve workspace context and call integrated providers only to complete the workflow you requested.

-We take measures to ensure appropriate AI literacy for staff who develop, operate, or support AI-assisted features.
+We provide operating guidance for staff and contractors who develop, operate, or support AI-assisted features.

 6a.
 Voice and audio recording